-Direct expenses related to the development of RGX-314 for the three and nine months ended September 30, 2022 include \$4.2 million and \$12.3 million, respectively, in net cost reimbursement from AbbVie under our eye care collaboration which was recorded as a reduction of research and development expenses during the periods.
-Platform and new technologies includes direct costs not identifiable with a specific lead product candidate, including costs associated with our research and development platform used across programs, process development, manufacturing analytics and early research and development for prospective product candidates and new technologies.
+Direct expenses related to the development of ABBV-RGX-314 for the three months ended March 31, 2024 and 2023 include \$25.0 million and \$18.5 million, respectively, in net cost reimbursement from AbbVie under our eye care collaboration which were recorded as a reduction of research and development expenses.
+Net cost reimbursement from AbbVie includes reimbursement of personnel and overhead costs attributable to the development of ABBV-RGX-314, the underlying costs of which are reported as unallocated expenses in the table above.
 We typically utilize our employee and infrastructure resources across our development programs.
-We do not allocate personnel and other internal costs, such as facilities and other overhead costs, to specific product candidates or development programs.
+As a result, we generally do not allocate personnel and other internal costs, such as facilities and other overhead costs, to specific product candidates or development programs.